-When selected, this feature will display the time of day on the touch screen when the radio is turned off.
+When selected, this feature will display the time of day on the touch screen when the system is turned off.
 Proceed as follows to change the current setting:

-- 1. Turn on the radio. - 2.
-Touch the screen where the time is displayed.
+2. Touch the screen where the time is displayed.
 The clock setting menu will appear on the screen.